A 1939 farcical stage play by George S. Kaufman and Moss Hart, adapted to film in 1942.

 - Cloud Cuckoo Lander: Harriet Stanley, whose general weirdness is explained when she's revealed to be a crazy murderer.

 - Deadpan Snarker: Whiteside is wheeled out of his room to see everyone's smiling faces.
-He takes one look and delivers his first line of the play:
+He takes one look and delivers his first line of the play:"I may vomit."

 - Evil Cripple: Whiteside, who screws with everyone from the comfort of his wheelchair.

-- Whiteside himself is an expy of Alexander Woollcott, a friend of Kaufman and Hart.
-One day, Woollcott showed up at Hart's house unannounced and took over, sleeping in the master bedroom, terrorizing the staff and writing in the guest book, "This is to certify that I had one of the most unpleasant times I ever spent."note
+- Whiteside himself is based on Alexander Woollcott, a Caustic Critic for The New Yorker, radio commentator, and friend of Kaufman and Hart.
+One day, Woollcott showed up at Hart's house unannounced and more or less took over, sleeping in the master bedroom, terrorizing the staff and writing in the guest book, "This is to certify that I had one of the most unpleasant times I ever spent."note

 - Harriet Stanley is revealed to be an expy of Lizzie Borden.